haxted/TastyCrepeOS/README.md

+# TastyCrepeOS

+---
-Do NOT use this operating system.
+Dont use this